odubno/gauss-naive-bayes/README.md

 * This is our Prior Belief.
 The probability of the class before updating our belief.

 **Likelihood:**
-* Likelihood is calculated using the [Normal Distribution (Gauss)](#normal-pdf).
+* Likelihood is calculated by taking the product of all [Normal Probability Density Functions](#normal-pdf) also referred to as Gauss.
 Hence, the name Gauss Naive Bayes.
-We will use the Normal Distribution to calculate the Normal Probability for each feature given a class.
-Likelihood is the product of all Normal Probabilities.
+* We will use the Normal PDF formula to calculate the Normal Probability for each feature given the class.
+Likelihood is the product of all Normal PDFs.
+* There's an important distinction to make between Likelihood and Probability.
+Normal Probability is calculated for each feature given the class and is always between 0 and 1.
+Likelihood is the product of all Normal Probabilites.
+The number of features is infinite and limited to our imagination.
+Hence, the product of all Normal Probabilities is not a probability but a Likelihood, because there will always be features that are not be accounted for.

 **Predictor Prior Probability:**
 * Predictor Prior Probability is the same as Marginal Probability.
-It is the probability of the new data under all possible features.
+It is the probability given the new data under all possible features.
 It isn't necessary for a Naive Bayes Classifier to calculate this.
 The results do not change or change very little.
 Though we do calculate it here.